MarlonSdS/webCalendar/README.md

 # webCalendar
-A basic calendar made with basic web tecnologies like HTML, CSS and JS.
-It's for pratice web programing.
+A calendar with the schedule feature.
+Uses MongoDB to save the data and FullCalendar Library.